-While recognizing that each KL2 scholar will have his or her own individualized program and timeline, the Center for Translational Science Activities (CTSA) Postdoctoral Programs Committee tracks certain progress milestones.
+While recognizing that each KL2 scholar will have his or her own individualized program and timeline, the Center for Clinical and Translational Science (CCaTS) will track specific program milestones.

-Shortly after you are accepted to the KL2 Mentored Career Development Program and before your start date, an orientation is held with you, your mentors and program leadership to provide information about milestones, requirements, timelines and expectations.
+After you are accepted to the KL2 Mentored Career Development Program, an orientation is scheduled for March or April with you, your mentors and program leadership to provide information regarding milestones, requirements, timelines and expectations.

 Milestone 1: Research proposal and career development plan

 Submission of your detailed research proposal, in PHS 398 format, and career development plan is required by June 1 prior to the start of your funding year.
-Your proposal will be submitted according to National Institutes of Health (NIH) guidelines for an R01 application.
+Submit your proposal according to National Institutes of Health (NIH) guidelines for an R01 application.

 Your career development plan will include specific details about your career goals, mentoring and training.
 Details will be discussed at your program orientation meeting.